 This was the point at which I started to learn about skin cancer, specifically, and the human skin.
 As I said before, I’m not medically trained but I became interested in skin cancer data and men’s behaviour when it comes to skin care, in particular, sun protection.

 What I now believe is that skin cancer is (relatively) controllable versus many other cancers.
 There are things that can be done to try and avoid it.
-It’s just that men don’t.
+It’s just that people don’t.

 And so this is where the LifeJacket story begins.